 - Office for National Statistics, Scottish Government, Glasgow

 - For Wales:

 - Cardiff University

-It may also be possible to use an existing secure environment at your institution – as long as it is approved by the Network and the data custodian.
+It was also possible to use an existing secure environment at your institution – as long as it was approved by the Network and the data custodian.

-These facilities simply allow researchers to use statistical software to analyse the data.
-They cannot take anything in or out of the room (including mobile phones, memory sticks or even pen and paper), and they will not be able to copy, download or disseminate the data in any way.
+These facilities simply allowed researchers to use statistical software to analyse the data.
+They could not take anything in or out of the room (including mobile phones, memory sticks or even pen and paper), and they were not able to copy, download or disseminate the data in any way.

-Once they have finished the analysis of the data, Network staff must clear the findings as safe before releasing the results to the researcher.
+Once they finished the analysis of the data, Network staff clearrf the findings as safe before releasing the results to the researcher.

 There are many similar secure facilities around the UK where researchers can access secure data safely.
 Each one strictly protects the privacy of any personal and/or sensitive data used for research.